ordovice/batocera-switch/README.md

 ## GET Support Here
 https://discord.gg/cuw5Xt7M7d

+## EASY Install
+From a terminal window, run the following: curl -L switch.batocera.pro | bash

+Thanks to uureel for simplifying the install/update of Switch components for the Batocera Add-On.

 ## UPGRADING OLDER VERSIONS OF THIS ADD-ON
 Delete the \system\switch folder and install this repo as normal.
 There are folders in the old install that will break this version.